 Nelson Sauvin Hop

-Origin of the Nelson Sauvin Hop
+Origin of Nelson Sauvin Hops

-A triploid variety developed at Hort Research, Riwaka Research Centre from a Smoothcone and NZ male cross; first released in 2000
+Nelson Sauvin is a triploid variety developed at Hort Research, Riwaka Research Centre from a Smoothcone and NZ male cross.
+It was first released in 2000.

-Flavor & Aroma Profile of Nelson Sauvin
+Flavor & Aroma Profile of Nelson Sauvin Hops

-Brewing Values for Nelson Sauvin
+Brewing Values for Nelson Sauvin Hops

 These are the common ranges that we've seen with Nelson Sauvin hops over the years.
 Each year's crop can yield hops that have slightly different qualities, so these number ranges are based on history.

-|Alpha Acids (AA)|
+|Alpha Acid % (AA)|

 Alpha acids are the main source of bitterness in beer.
 Longer boil times will result in isomerization of more alpha acids leading to increased bitterness.

-|Alpha-Beta RatioThe ratio of alpha to beta acids dictates the degree to which bitterness fades as beer ages.
-Higher levels of beta acids will result in a slower decline of bittering.||6.0-8.0%7% avg|
+|Alpha-Beta RatioThe ratio of alpha to beta acids dictates the degree to which bitterness fades during aging.
+1:1 ratios are common in aroma varieties.||1:1 - 2:12:1 avg|

 |Co-Humulone as % of AlphaLow cohumulone hops impart a smoother bitterness when added to the boil as opposed to higher ones that add a sharper bitterness to the final beer.||20-25%22.5% avg|

-|Total Oils (mL/100g)These highly volatile, not very soluble oils are easily boiled off, but add flavor and aroma to the finished beer when added very late in the boil or during fermentation.||0.9-1.2 mL1.1mL avg|
+|Total Oils (mL/100g)These highly volatile, not very soluble oils are easily boiled off, but add flavor and aroma to the finished beer when added very late in the boil or during fermentation.
+Learn more »||0.9-1.2 mL1.1mL avg|

-Common Beer Styles using Nelson Sauvin
+Beer Styles using Nelson Sauvin Hops

 Nelson Sauvin Hop Substitutions